Switching From PC to Mac

 Wi-Fi

 Macs are wireless and compatible with most routers.
 The available wireless networks in your area automatically register on your screen.
-You needn’t lose any of the wireless features of your PC, and by choosing a Mac, you may, in fact, discover you’ve upgraded your Wi-Fi capability.
+You needn’t lose any of your PC’s wireless features, and by choosing a Mac, you may discover you’ve upgraded your Wi-Fi capability.

 Web browsers

 Your Mac has the fastest web browser around: Safari.
-If you prefer, you can use Mac versions of other browsers, but the speed and easy-to-use features of Safari will soon have you hooked.
+Although you can use Mac versions of other browsers, Safari’s speed, and easy-to-use features will soon have you hooked.

 Software and games